espressif/esp-matter/examples/bridge_apps/esp_rainmaker_bridge/README.md

 # Rainmaker Bridge

-This example demonstrates a Matter-Rainmaker Bridge that bridges Rainmaker devices to Matter fabric.
+This example demonstrates a Matter-Rainmaker Bridge that bridges Rainmaker devices to the Matter fabric.

-The Matter Bridge device is running on ESP32-S3.
+The Matter Bridge device runs on ESP32-S3.

 See the [docs](https://docs.espressif.com/projects/esp-matter/en/latest/esp32/developing.html) for more information about building and flashing the firmware.